Ahlfeldt/ABRSQOL-python/README.md

 # ABRSQOL
+This repository contains the Python implementation of the [ARBSQOL-toolkit]("https://github.com/Ahlfeldt/ABRSQOL-toolkit").
 ## About
 This toolkit implements a numerical solution algorithm to invert a quality of life (QoL) from observed data